 14.3.4.
-Substance Abuse
+Substance/Medication-Induced Major or Mild NCD

-As discussed in the Substance Abuse chapter, significant cognitive changes occur due to repetitive drug and alcohol abuse.
-Delirium can be observed in individuals with extreme substance intoxication, withdrawal, or even when multiple substances have been used within a close period (APA, 2013).
+Significant cognitive changes occur due to repetitive drug and alcohol abuse.
+Delirium can be observed in individuals with extreme substance intoxication, withdrawal, or even when multiple substances have been used within a close period (APA, 2022).
 While delirium symptoms are often transient during these states, mild neurocognitive impairment due to heavy substance abuse may remain until a significant period of abstinence is observed (Stavro, Pelletier, & Potvin, 2013).